About Hemophilia B

 What is Hemophilia B?

-Hemophilia B is usually classified as mild, moderate or severe.
-People with less than 1 % of the normal level of factor IX have severe hemophilia B which involves frequent spontaneous bleeding into joints or soft tissue and prolonged bleeding during trauma or surgery.
-People with 1 – 5 % of normal factor IX levels have moderate hemophilia B with occasional bleeding episodes and excessive bleeding during surgery or trauma.
-People with factor IX levels more than 5 % of normal have mild hemophilia B. They usually do not have bleeding episodes but may bleed excessively during trauma or surgery.
+Based on Factor IX levels, Hemophilia B severity is classified as mild, moderate, or severe.
+Individuals with less than 1% of normal Factor IX levels have severe hemophilia B, characterized by frequent spontaneous bleeding and prolonged bleeding during trauma or surgery.
+Those with 1-5% of normal levels have moderate hemophilia B, with occasional bleeding episodes and excessive bleeding during procedures.
+Mild hemophilia B, with Factor IX levels over 5% of normal, typically results in excessive bleeding only during trauma or surgery.

 What causes hemophilia B?